-When you join Truman’s Master of Accountancy program, you are joining a program dedicated to preparing you for a successful future as a professional accountant in an ever-changing business environment.
+Truman’s Master of Accountancy program prepares you for a successful future as a professional accountant in a fast-changing business environment.
+You can earn your master of accountancy degree in one year.
 Truman’s School of Business is one of only a select number of universities worldwide accredited in both accounting and business by AACSB International-The Association to Advance Collegiate Schools of Business.
-As an accredited program, the Truman accounting program continuously meets or exceeds a rigorous set of international accreditation standards and is peer reviewed on a regular basis.

 Excel on the CPA Exam

 In combination with an undergraduate degree in accounting (such as Truman’s Bachelor of Science in Accounting), our program satisfies the requirements to sit for the Certified Public Accountant (CPA) exam.
-You can earn your master of accountancy degree in one year, and upon graduation, you will be well-prepared for the CPA exam.
 Not only do our graduates have a reputation for consistently passing all parts of the exam on their first try, Truman’s pass rate consistently places in the top 10 in the nation for medium-sized programs.

 After passing the CPA exam, most students obtain their CPA license.
 For specific license requirements by state, click here.
 If you have any questions about different state requirements, please contact the Accounting Department Chair.